-95. Channeling through value chain actors.
-In this option, the Project facilitates access to finance of the target group though value chain actors such as input providers, collectors or buyers.
+99. Channeling through leading value chain actors.
+In this option, the Project facilitates access to finance of the target group though leading value chain actors such as input providers, collectors or buyers.
 Examples: maize seed company in NTT extending credit to seed multiplication farmers; or a cocoa international buyer in Papua extending credit to collectors.
-The project will help value chain actors to mobilize farmers, organize demonstrations, provide training and technical assistance to farmers, value chain actors, and banks/financial institutions involved in the model.
+The project will help these leading value chain actors to mobilize farmers, organize demonstrations, provide training and technical assistance to farmers, other value chain actors, and banks/financial institutions involved in the value chain.

-96. Nuclear enterprise model.
+100. Nuclear enterprise model.
 In this option, the Project identifies a key enterprise in production or processing.
 Examples: a sugarcane processing company; a dairy processing company; a feed mill; a slaughterhouse and meat processing plant.
-The company links with buyers, suppliers, and financial service providers (e.g. credit, savings, insurance, mobile payments).
-The Project support the value chains linkages (e.g. contracts) through matching grants, technical assistance, promotion, awareness campaigns, and social mobilization.
+The company links with buyers, suppliers, and financial service providers (e.g.credit, savings, insurance, mobile payments).
+The Project supports the value chains linkages (e.g.farming contracts) through matching grants, technical assistance, promotion, awareness campaigns, and social mobilization.

-97. Match-making between farmers/groups, buyers, input providers, financial institutions, processors, and technology providers.
+101. Match-making between farmers/groups, buyers, input providers, financial institutions, processors, and technology providers.
 The Project facilitates creation of value chain development associations where farmers, traders, input providers, processors and their associations join together to organize value chain linkages and promote improvements in productivity, value added, and sales.
-The Project provides seed fundingto these associations to make investments along the value chain (e.g. logistics improvements such as collection centers and warehouses, packhouses, reefers) that require a combination of own funding and banking financing.
+The Project provides seed funding o these associations to make investments along the value chain (e.g. logistics improvements such as collection centers and warehouses, packhouses, reefer trucks) that require a combination of own funding and banking financing.
 The Project will also provide technical assistance and promotional activities.

-6.3 Options related to the Capacity and Knowledge Gap
+6.5 Options related to the Capacity and Knowledge Gap

-98. AIP-PRISMA can address the Capacity and Knowledge Gap by improving financial literacy of the target groups and capacity in agricultural value chain financing of financial institutions.
+102. AIP-PRISMA can address the Capacity and Knowledge Gap by improving financial literacy of the target groups and capacity of financial institutions in agricultural value chain financing.